PEP, Sanction and Wanted List

 Blog / PEP, Sanction and Wanted List

 Governments and regulators aim to restrict natural persons' transactions and legal persons who have committed various crimes.
 Since the persons and organizations in this sanction, PEP, and watch lists contain high risks, businesses have to identify these people and not take action on the necessary people.
-That's why businesses need to screen their customers on sanctions, PEP, and Watch lists to meet global and local AML requirements and protect themselves against risks.
+That is why businesses need to screen their customers on sanctions, PEP, and Watch lists to meet global and local AML requirements and protect themselves against risks.
 Just one example: there are more than 1000 dynamic sanction lists in the world, and these sanction lists change very often.

 Political Exposed People (PEP) Check